n1jke/n1jke/Readme.md

 # 👋 Hi, I'm Matvey

 📍 First-year student at **Belarusian State University of Informatics and Radioelectronics**
-🎓 Faculty of Computer Systems and Networks — *Computer Science and Software Technology*
+🎓 Faculty of Computer Systems and Networks — *Computer Science and Software Engineering*

 💻 Interested in:
 - High-load backend development